Bathing can be a hassle if your horse has learned how to object.

 Can he be hosed off in the grass on a loose lead?
 Is it the cross ties, the area, or the hose that seems to send him off?

-He cannot learn to bathe if he can’t stand still in the wash area.
 If he is able to tie quietly, start introducing him to the washing station.
 Ours happens to have both ends open.
-It is simply two strong poles with a nice washing surface between them.
+It is simply two strong poles with a washing surface between them.
 Wherever you choose to wash, he should become familiar with the area and the surface first.
 Walk into the rack and stop.
 Let him feel his surroundings.
 Ask him to walk through it a few times.
 First walk through going forward and then enter from the other end.
 Walk in and back out like loading in a trailer.
 Walk in and stand.
 After a few minutes of this, he should stand quietly while you stand in front of him.

 Water can be added after he ties well.
 Treat water as a De-Sensitizing Lesson.
-Start this exercise with the horse on a lead in a nice fairly open area such as a small grass enclosure.
 If you have a water hose that is coiled, you will have less trouble keeping the hose out of your way if you end up twisting and turning.

-Start with a hose on gentle stream (no hissing sprayer) on the shoulders (as in the picture).
+Start with a hose on gentle stream (no hissing sprayer) on the shoulders or legs (as in the picture and video).
 Keep the stream in one place until he stands still.
 Then stop the water.
 Let him rest for a minute.
-He will probably move away in a circle around you as you turn with him to keep the hose on his shoulders.
-If he is just too agitated to control, and he drags you to where the hose can’t be handled while you handle him, tie him up using a Blocker tie ring so that he has some small amount of latitude when you introduce the water hose.
-If that won’t hold him, he needs to go back to the Patience Pole.
+He will probably move away, trying to avoid the stream.
+If he is too frantic to stay in the ties without real panic, he needs to go back to the Patience Pole.

 Assuming that he is quieting to the water on his shoulders, slowly move the stream down the legs until he objects again.
 Wait until he stops stamping or moving and remove the water again.
 Move the stream up to his withers, then back over his rump.
 Each time he stands still, remove the water.
 As you move up his neck, he will probably start to throw his head around to avoid the stream on his face.
 Don’t try to wash his face at this time.